 Part of the Yiddish Book Center, the Digital Yiddish Library has made the text of nearly 11,000 out-of-print Yiddish books available online - free of charge!
 They also sell used books and can print out large print re-prints of their digital books (for a fee).

 Offering a variety of inforamtion on Yiddish, as well as links to audio samples, bibliographic references on Yiddish linguistic texts, and more...

 From their website: "The goals of the League for Yiddish are: to encourage people to speak Yiddish in their everyday life; to enhance the prestige of Yiddish as a living language, both within and outside the Yiddish-speaking community; and to promote the modernization of Yiddish."
 In addition, on their website you can purchase Yiddish books, and learn about the Yiddish Writers' Film Project and the 'all-Yiddish' Afn Shvel magazine.
 You can also read sample articles from Afn Shvel online, and more...

 Part of the virtual Shtetl, this 'virtual' library is an excellent resource for anyone interested in Yiddish books, language, and culture.

 - University of Chicago Yiddish Home

-Information about Yiddish studies at The University of Chicago, samples from the book, Yiddish Teacher by Jan Schwarz and Rebecca Lillian, local events, etc.
+Information about Yiddish studies at The University of Chicago, and lots of Yiddish Language related links.

 - The World of Yiddish (Di Velt Fun Yidish)